-However, if you're an eligible student who holds an Honours degree or higher level higher-education qualification, and plan on starting a part-time Honours (minimum 25% intensity) degree level course in certain engineering, technology or computer science courses, you might be able to get a Tuition Fee Loan.
+However, if you're an eligible student who holds an Honours degree or higher level higher-education qualification, and plan on starting a part-time Honours (minimum 25% intensity) degree level course in certain engineering, technology or computer science courses, or certain nursing, midwifery or allied health professional courses, you might be able to get a Tuition Fee Loan.
 You should contact your university or college to find out if you're able to apply.